Select Page

 There are many types of templates you can use to create a lesson plan depending on your time frame (daily or weekly).
 This lesson plan example follows a backward design model and is intended for an intermediate-level English Language Development class with a range of grade levels from 9th to 12th grade.

-In the first column of a Workspace, a teacher can list the learning objectives for a specific lesson or unit, for example: Students will be able to demonstrate an understanding of the meaning of operations by solving problems involving ratios of parts of a set to the whole set.
+In the first column of a Workspace, an educator can list the learning objectives for a specific lesson or unit, for example: Students will be able to demonstrate an understanding of the meaning of operations by solving problems involving ratios of parts of a set to the whole set.

-In the next column, a teacher can post resources to help strengthen student understanding of a topic, such as video links, articles, slideshows, etc. Learners would access the posted content to help them prepare for the learning activities that will be assigned to them.
+In the next column, an educator can post resources to help strengthen student understanding of a topic, such as video links, articles, slideshows, etc. Learners would access the posted content to help them prepare for the activities that will be assigned to them.

-In the last column, the teacher can post scoring rubrics or any other additional enrichment activities to help students understand the expectations of the assignment.
+In the last column, the educator can post scoring rubrics or any other additional enrichment activities to help students understand the expectations of the assignment.

-Learners can complete the posted assignments and submit their work in the learning task column.
-They can also refer to teacher posted scoring rubrics in the fourth column to help guide them as they complete the assignments.
-After learners submit their work, teachers could assess and provide appropriate feedback electronically using the Hāpara Dashboard.
+Students can complete the posted assignments and submit their work in the learning task column.
+They can also refer to educator-posted scoring rubrics in the fourth column to help guide them as they complete the assignments.
+After learners submit their work, educators could assess and provide appropriate feedback electronically using the Hāpara Teacher Dashboard.

-Hāpara also helps teachers differentiate their lesson plans by allowing teachers to create groups.
-Teachers can assign modified assignments to specific groups of students to enable all students to access the content, for example, English Language Learners, students with IEPs and those working on a group project.
+Hāpara also helps teachers differentiate their lesson plans by allowing educators to create groups.
+Educators can assign modified assignments to specific groups of learners to enable all learners to access the content, for example, English Language Learners, students with IEPs and those working on a group project.

 Try implementing some of these strategies in your lesson planning to help make your classroom more organized and productive.